-Sometimes, you may want to offer your customers a voucher - either to be used as refund credit or as a gift voucher.
+You may want to offer your bookers a voucher - either to be used as refund credit or as a gift voucher.

-Please note - if your customers would like to buy a ticket for a specific activity on behalf of someone else then we recommend that they purchase a ticket normally with their details, including the attendee details.
-This will ensure the gift is purchased without the recipients knowledge.
-Then, at the appropriate time, the recipient can be forwarded the booking confirmation email - which will contain relevant information for the activity.
+If your customers would like to buy a ticket for a specific activity on behalf of someone else then we recommend that they purchase a ticket normally with their details, including the attendee details.
+This will ensure the gift is purchased without the recipient's knowledge.
+At the appropriate time, the recipient can be forwarded the booking confirmation email - which will contain relevant information for the event.

 Selling a voucher

-Via Bookwhen.
-You can set up a 365 day event (so that it sticks to the top of your schedule page and is clearly not a real event).
-Call this 'Vouchers' or something similar.
+Via Bookwhen - You could set up a 365-day event so that it stays at the top of your schedule page.
+You could name this 'Vouchers' or something similar.
 You can then include different voucher values as different tickets.
-In the post booking information ask the customer to get in touch with you after purchase (quoting their booking code).
-On receipt of this email you can create a unique discount code for them to redeem, or pass on a code that you have already created.
+In the post-booking information ask the customer to get in touch with you after purchase (quoting their booking code).
+On receipt of this email, you can create a unique discount code for them to redeem, or pass on a code that you have already created.
 Creating non-time-specific entries is explained further here.